 These three daily range of motion exercises will make you feel great if you incorporate them into your daily workout routine.

 #1 – Squat to Overhead Side Reach

-In a standing position, with your feet around hip-width apart and toes pointed forward, move into a squat position.
-Return to starting position, reaching overhead and bending to the side.
+In a standing position, with your feet around hip-width apart and toes pointed forward.
+Move into a squat position.
+Return to the starting position, reaching overhead and bending to the side.

 Squat to Overhead Side Reach